henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 Be careful to check what those colours could mean for people.
 Meaning also vary culturally so may mean different things outside what you're used to.

+### What to think about when picking colours

+To make a good sequential colour scale, you need to steadily change the lightness of the colours.

+For categorical colour, need to keep chroma and luminance steady.

 ### Tools to help you choose colours

 For maps - http://tristen.ca/hcl-picker/#/hlc/6/1/15534C/E2E062